msyriac/orphics/CONTRIBUTING.md

 ```
 5. Go to your fork on github.com, go to this new branch, and submit a pull request with a description of your changes

+Some things to note:
+a.
+For step (3), what if you've already made these changes in a branch (say, master) and you just want to copy them over?
+This is a little tricky and I'd appreciate suggestions from people on how to handle this case.
+What I do is to use emacs to switch between git branches in two separate buffers and then copy-paste the relevant changes.
+See https://msyriac.github.io/docs/productivity/emacs.html
+b.
+You may get feedback from me or others on your contribution in a code review.
+You should make the necessary changes to `nice_name_for_my_feature_branch` and push them.
+That will automatically update the Pull Request.